federated-data-sharing/common-api/doc/User_Guide_Background.md

     - selection API - implemented, externally accessible
     - task API - not required

-- Level 2: since data cannot be shared the selection API is not only the task API is exposed
+- Level 2: since data cannot be shared directly, the selection API is not available externally, but is still used to define the selection to be analysed using the task API:

     - metadata API - implemented, externally accessible
     - selection API - implemented, only available within task protocol